imabadparent/dysnomia/README.md

 # dysnomia
-a discord bot api written in zig
+A discord bot library written in Zig